With so much to see and explore, forest parks are a feast for the imagination and a haven for adventurers of all ages.

 4. Carnfunnock Country Park – a County Antrim gem

-With a wide variety of gardens to explore, including a flower garden, butterfly garden, and scented walkway, Carnfunnock Country Park is definitely one of the best forest parks in Northern Ireland.
+With a wide variety of gardens to explore, including a flower garden, butterfly garden, and scented walkway, Carnfunnock Country Park is definitely one of the best forest parks in Northern Ireland and one of the best parks for families in Northern Ireland.

 Covering 191 hectares, this park is home to a vast array of activities and attractions for all ages, including a maze, a walled garden, and a fitness trail.